 All News Events Jobs Volunteering

-about 4 yearsRichard Garvey, Father of Monterey Park,
+over 4 yearsRichard Garvey, Father of Monterey Park,

 First came Native Americans followed by Spanish missionaries in the 18th century followed by Don Antonio Maria Lugo’s land grant of 30,000 acres from the King of Spain in the early 19th century follow ed by Alessandro Repetto, an Italian immigrant who grew crops and raised sheep on what was to become Monterey Park land in 1916.

 However, the real father of Monterey Park was Richard Garvey, who fell in love with the rolling hills adjacent to the Midwick Club when he was hired to carry army mail from Los Angeles to Ft.
 Mojave on the Colorado River prior to the Civil War.

 The Progress May 29, 1947 relates this period in Richard Garvey’s life.